Poirier knocks out Conor McGregor in 2nd round at UFC 257

 ABU DHABI, United Arab Emirates (AP) — Dustin Poirier stopped Conor McGregor with a flurry of punches midway through the second round Sunday, avenging his loss to the Irish superstar with a knockout victory at UFC 257.

 Poirier (26-7) caught McGregor with a series of shots to the head before buckling his knees with two left hands.
-Poirier then sent McGregor to the canvas with a short right hand and finished it swiftly, setting off stunned excitement among the few thousand screaming fans allowed inside the Etihad Arena on Yas Island.
+Poirier then sent McGregor to the canvas with a short right hand and finished it at 2:32 of the second, setting off stunned excitement among the few thousand screaming fans allowed inside the Etihad Arena on Yas Island.

+“I think this is a title fight,” Poirier said of their lightweight bout.
+“I’m the champion.”

 In his first fight in a year, McGregor (22-5) had a strong first round before he was stopped by punches for the first time in his mixed martial arts career.
-McGregor, whose previous four losses all came by submission, stayed on the canvas for several moments afterward, gathering himself after his second loss in three fights since 2016.
+McGregor, whose previous four losses all came by submission, stayed on the canvas for several moments afterward, gathering himself after his second loss in his three MMA fights since 2016.

-“You know, it’s hard to overcome inactivity over long periods of time,” said McGregor, who hadn’t fought since beating Donald Cerrone last January.
+“You know, it’s hard to overcome inactivity over long periods of time,” said McGregor, who hadn’t fought since beating Donald Cerrone in 40 seconds last January.
 “I just wasn’t as comfortable as I needed to be, but Dustin is some fighter.
 If you put in the time, you’re going to get cozy in here.
 I have to dust it off and come back, and that’s what I will do. … I’ll take my licks, but I’m gutted.”

 McGregor and Poirier met for the first time in September 2014 as featherweights, and McGregor won by knockout in just 106 seconds during his incredible early-career success.
 McGregor became the featherweight champion 15 months later, while Poirier rebuilt his career with just one loss in his next 11 fights.